GeorgeDavila/MachineLearningMiscellaneous/README.md

 ### Mathematica
 Also test out and present examples of Mathematica's machine learning fraamework (post as pdf with code included).
 Pre-trained MNIST Neural Network built-in, so its nice and easy to use, but I suspect that actually training NN's on Mathematica would be horridly slow given Mathematica's architecture.

 Does, however, present some nice options for visualization.
 The NN visualization techniques built into the ML packages are very lackluster but Mathematica does otherwise have some very nice and intuitive tensor/matrix visualization techniques.
-Visualization on Mathematica a lot easier than standard libs, including MatPlot (but not as high-fidelty), so mathematica may very well be a good niche tool for prototyping visualizations of NN's.
+Visualization on Mathematica a lot easier than standard libs, including MatPlot (but typically not as high-quality), so mathematica may very well be a good niche tool for prototyping visualizations of NN's.
 More to come on this.